 Step by step soap making: slicing the blocks

 Using a kitchen knife, I carefully slice the large blocks into smaller bars on my kitchen work surface.
 I can’t help marvelling at how something so pretty could be made from a few ingredients and a chemical reaction.
-Now my soaps have been put away to cure for the requisite four weeks.
+Now my soaps have been put away to cure.
 I can’t wait to get them out again and actually start using them!

 lavender soap - slice the cured soaphow to make natural soap - slice the cured soap